fujidana/vscode-spec-command/README.md

 * __Code navigation__
   * __Show all symbol definitions within a document__ - symbol definitions in a file, used in: _Go to Symbol in File_ (Ctrl+Shift+O) and the navigation bar below the editor tabs
   * __Show definitions of a symbol__ - symbol definitions in open files, used in: _Go to Definition_ (F12) and _Peek Definition_ (Alt+F12) in right-click menu

-These features cover both user-defined symbols and built-in symbols.
+* __Commands__ - the following commands can be invoked from the command pallate (Ctrl+Shit+P):
-Built-in symbols and always global.
+  * "Run Seclection/Line in Terminal" and "Run File in Terminal" commands.
+These commands expect __spec__ interactive shell has been ready in the active terminal view.
-User-defined symbols declared at the top level (i.e., not in a code block, curly brackets) are global; they are scanned from open documents and optionally in files in the workspace.
+  * "Open Reference Manuall" command.

-User-defined symbols in code blocks are local; they are listed only when they are accessible from the current cursor position.
+This extention treats user-defined symbols declared at the top level (i.e., not in a code block, curly brackets) as global and those in code blocks as local.

-The help text of built-in symbols can also be shown as an indepedent document; select _spec: Open Reference Manual_ from _Command Palette_ (Ctrl+Shit+P).
+Global symbols are visible beyond a file where the symbol is defined; local symbols are visible only when the cursor is in the same block.

 This extension was developed with reference to the recent official PDF document about __spec__ release 6 (version 3 of the spec documentation, printed 16 July 2017).
 The help text of built-in symbols are cited from this document.